Does the naked body belong on Facebook? It’s complicated

 “We had this policy that said no genitals on the platform,” said Kim Malfacini, the Facebook product policy manager who oversees how the company’s community standards are developed.
 “Until two years ago there were no exceptions to that.”

 But the reviewers began seeing photos and videos women shared about their childbirth, she said.
 Based on the letter of the policy, those had to be removed.
 Malfacini said she joined Facebook around this time and began speaking with midwives, doulas, birthing photographers and others to carve out an exception for images of childbirth even though they show genitalia.
-Now, the images come with a warning screen that users can click throu gh if they want to.
+Now, the images come with a warning screen; users can click through to see them.

 Most of the photos of unclothed children on Facebook are posted innocently by parents sharing vacation photos on the beach or kids in a bath.
 Sometimes these parents get a warning.
 Malfacini sometimes speaks to them.